 2. What have you been doing the past 14 days?

-You should also ask both what they have been doing and who they have been spending time with.
-They may live with a family member who’s an essential worker or perhaps they have been flouting some of the guidelines that you strictly adhere to.
+You should ask both what they have been doing and who they have been spending time with.
+They may live with a family member who’s an essential worker or perhaps they have been flouting some of the guidelines that you adhere to strictly.
 You should also be honest with them about your activity and interactions.

 3. Do you wear a mask?

 The answer to this question will tell you a lot.
-Wearing masks has nearly become a political statement at this point.
+Wearing masks has nearly become almost a political statement.
 If you’re someone who wears masks, but your date doesn’t do the same, that will give you insight into some of their views on health and safety.

-4. Have you dated, when was your last date and are you still dating?
+4. Have you been dating, when was your last date and are you still dating?

 This borders on the dreaded “what are we?” question, but if you’ve been talking to this person over the course of a few days or even a few weeks, their dating or hookup history is a relevant subject to address.
 If they’ve been going on several in-person dates over the past 14 days, this will subsequently increase your exposure rate as well.